alexnel24/AlexNelson/PersonalProjects/BasketballReferenceAutoEmails/README.md

 6. plus.py - webscraping basketballreference.com for plus/minus stat
 7. three.py - webscraping basketballreference.com for Three Pointers Made stat
 8. turn.py - webscraping basketballreference.com for turnovers stat

-Project Summary: Scrape the website basketballreference.com for specific players to obtain specific game statistics and automatically send e-mails.
-Successfully sent to a small list of friends every morning to update after the previous days games.
-Works for any player who has played in the 2019-2020 season on the website.

 Scraping: Used beautifulSoup to access basketballreference and go through multiple webpages to get to the correct player and correct season to pull the information.
 Stored data in a pandas dataframe, saved backups as a csv.